 The company is also trying to play a bigger role in another part of everyone’s life — health.

-YOU MIGHT ALSO LIKE: Our My Wellness Dashboard, to keep track of your health data and manage your health records
+YOU MIGHT ALSO LIKE: Our My Wellness Dashboard to keep track of your health data and manage your health records

 Google and the AI health connection

-AI is a branch of computer science that uses technology and automated processes to gather, process, and analyze information far faster than humans can.
-That makes AI integral to improving search engines for the public, as well as for doctors, who are looking for fast, precise, and correct information.
+AI, also called machine learning, uses computer coding to analyze information and draw conclusions faster than humans can.
+That makes AI integral to improving search engines for the public, as well as for doctors, who also need precise, accurate information quickly.

 Googling accurate health info is important

-Bottom line: What Google is doing in healthcare is impacting medicine
+How Google is impacting medicine

-Here are some other areas of ongoing Google-backed medical research and diagnostic innovations:
+Here are some other areas of ongoing Google-backed medical research and diagnostic innovations.

 Predicting lung cancer

 Google researchers and other scientists are using AI and advanced 3-D computerized models from CT lung scans to identify miniscule changes in lung tissue, impossible to spot with the human eye, that can predict a lung malignancy.

 Spotting diabetic retinopathy to prevent blindness

-Diabetic retinopathy (DR) results from damage to the blood vessels in tissues at the back of the eye (retina) and can lead to vision loss.
+Diabetic retinopathy results from damage to the blood vessels in tissues at the back of your eye (retina) and can lead to vision loss.
 Poorly controlled blood sugar in people with type 1 and type 2 diabetes is a risk factor.